sameervk/ISLR_Python/README.md

 # ISLR_Python
-Statistical Learning in Python using scikit-learn and pandas
+Statistical Learning in Python using scikit-learn, pandas, numpy and plotting in matplotlib.
+Parallel Processing using Multiprocessing where applicable

 Problem statements from